snowberryfield/printemps/index.md

 ## Abstract
-__PRINTEMPS__ is a C++ metaheuristics modeler/solver library for general combinatorial optimization problems.
+__PRINTEMPS__ is a C++ metaheuristics modeler/solver library for general integer optimization problems.
 PRINTEMPS emphasizes on the following aspects:
 - __Portability.__ It is implemented as a header-only library which does not depend on any other proprietary or open-source libraries.
 Users can integrate it in to their own codes by just copying necessary files.

 - __Intuitiveness in modeling.__ It provides an intuitive modeling environment to define a optimization model as a program code.
 Users can define constraint and objective functions using arithmetic operations on decision variables.